 There are top 3 trends that influenced our work as a team the most:

 2. Recruitment and building communities

-To overcome this issue, many brands are asking for help from users.
-Offering financial benefits to participants discourages companies from testing.
-Building a community that is willing to help and participate in the research that leads to the improvement of the product or service is one of the trends.
+To overcome this issue, many companies are asking for help directly from users.
+Building a community that is willing to help and participate in the research that leads to the improvement of the product or service is one of the current UX research trends.

 3. Remote unmoderated testing